Nithishofficial06/AI-Based-Crop-Recommendation-System/README.md

 # AI-Based-Crop-Recommendation-System
-The Crop Recommendation System is a machine learning-based application that provides recommendations for suitable crops based on various environmental and soil conditions.
-It aims to assist farmers and agricultural professionals in making informed decisions about crop selection, optimizing yields, and maximizing profitability.

 # 1.Introduction
   Agriculture plays a vital role in the Indian economy, but many farmers face reduced productivity because they rely on traditional knowledge rather than data-driven decisions for selecting crops.
 An AI-based crop recommendation system helps in suggesting the most suitable crop by analyzing soil nutrients, environmental conditions, and rainfall data.